Len Johnson (boxer): Early years

 He then suffered three narrow decision losses: firstly to Billy Pritchard on 29 January, and again on 7 February, where he lost controversially on points to Canadian Kid Moose at the Liverpool Stadium at catchweight, despite nearly every punch he delivered finding Moose.
-His third loss of that time was a points loss to Billy Farmer, which reportedly lead to Johnson furiously entering Farmer's changing-room, after the bout, to say: "You beat me?
+His third loss of that time was a points loss to Billy Farmer, which reportedly led to Johnson furiously entering Farmer's changing-room, after the bout, to say: "You beat me?
 Wat will my father say?".
-He then had six more fights in the space of one month, defeating Jimmy McDonald (1-3-0), Charlie Woodman (1-12-0), Lonz Webster (4-8-1), Joe Bloomfield (26-6-4), Bert Brown (0-1-1), and former BUI Irish welterweight champion Pat McAllister (68-57-32) by 30 March.
+He then had six more fights in the space of one month, defeating Jimmy McDonald (1–3–0), Charlie Woodman (1–12–0), Lonz Webster (4–8–1), Joe Bloomfield (26–6–4), Bert Brown (0–1–1), and former BUI Irish welterweight champion Pat McAllister (68–57–32) by 30 March.
 On 24 April 1924, Johnson boxed fifteen rounds at Premierland against future Flanders middleweight champion Ernest Tyncke, and was awarded a points-decision by referee Charles Barnett.
 He returned to the ring, on 11 May, to face Ted Coveney at the National Sporting Club, Leeds, which resulted in Johnson securing another points-decision.

-On 12 June, Johnson deputised Billy Mattick at short notice to face former European welterweight champion Billy Mack (30-8-4) at Liverpool Stadium, where he suffered a decision loss when referee Tom Gamble awarded the fight to Mack.
+On 12 June, Johnson deputised Billy Mattick at short notice to face former European welterweight champion Billy Mack (30–8–4) at Liverpool Stadium, where he suffered a decision loss when referee Tom Gamble awarded the fight to Mack.
 Mack was at a disadvantage in height and reach, and in the opening rounds he had to spring at his man to get home a head punch.
 Johnson boxed in a cool and clever style, using his straight left to the face in disconcerting fashion.
 About the middle round, Johnson was holding the lead, but thenceforward the honours went in Mack's favour.

 After his points loss to Mack, Johnson returned to defeat Jack Phoenix at Croke Park, Dublin on 21 June.